|Banning Branch, Huntington Beach Public Library. (Photo by author)|

-The photo above shows the 2,400-square-foot Banning Branch Library, which began life in 1962 at 22171 Bushard Ave. as the tract office for the housing developments being built all around it.
-Several of those tracts, including Newport West, featured some Polynesian-themed roof lines and street names, and the tract office was built to echo that theme.
+The 2,400-square-foot Banning Branch Library, began life in 1962 at 22171 Bushard Ave. (about where Lanai Circle now ends) as the tract office for the new Newport West housing tract (Tract 3903).
+This subdivision -- one of many developed by William Lyon -- featured some Polynesian-themed roof lines, architectural detailing and street names.
+The tract office was built to echo that theme.

-"It's beach party time at Newport West" one of developer's lackeys told the L.A.
+"It's beach party time at Newport West" one salesman with Lyon's Luxury Homes, Inc. told the L.A.
 Times in 1966.
 "Residents here are one block from the ocean and the popular entertainment of the season is an early evening beach party."
 The article went on to describe the tract homes exteriors, which "range from island modern to beach contemporary."
 Another article described some of the styles as "Tahitian, contemporary modern, and California conventional."

 |Illustration of a "Tahitian"-style home in Dutch Haven's Newport West tract from a 1963 newspaper ad.|

-In 2007, the City hired an architectural firm to draw up plans for a new 12,500 square-foot building to replace the current one.
-Then the economy stalled off that plan indefinitely.
+In 2007, the City hired an architectural firm to draw up plans for a new 12,500 square-foot library building to replace the current one.
+Then the 2008 recession stalled that plan indefinitely.

-Now the library is being used as part of a larger game of political blackmail.
-This coming election day, "Measure Z" will appear on the ballots of Huntington Beach residents.
-If passed, this measure will remove a property tax that currently helps pay for city worker's pensions.
-Those campaigning against Measure Z, including some city leaders, say they will be forced to cut a number of basic community services if Measure Z passes -- And the Banning Branch Library is on the short list.
+In 2012, the Banning Branch Library was used as a pawn in a game of political blackmail.
+City "Measure Z" appeared on the November ballot, promising to eliminate a property tax that helped pay for city workers' pensions.
+Those campaigning against Measure Z, including some city leaders, threatened to cut some of the most basic and well-loved community services if Measure Z passed -- And the Banning Branch was on their short list.